-Whenever an object containing a static charge touches a circuit in your K3, current will rush into the circuit until the components reach the same voltage as the source of the static charge.
+Whenever an object containing a static charge touches a circuit current will rush into the circuit until the components reach the same voltage as the source of the static charge.
 If the voltage or current that passes through a component during that brief period exceeds its normal operating specifications, it may be damaged or destroyed.